Pescozada: Anarquia Club Social

 On June 2, 2009, after four years of studio work, Anarquia Club Social was officially released.
 The album consists of thirteen songs and two hidden tracks 100% produced and co-produced by the members of Pescozada.
 Unlike El Teatro Plebeyo, collaborations with other producers and rappers were nonexistent, with the exception of long-time group friend Joaquin Santos who appears in three songs.

 The Salvadoran press qualified the album as presenting a more secure, more seasoned Pescozada, product of a ten-year musical career.
 Debil Estar focuses on lyrical content rather than his trademark rapid phrase delivery.
 Fat Lui cemented his no-nonsense lyrical style with elegant lines that keep his verses varied.
 Omnionn returned to many of his electronica roots which can be observed throughout his productions, breaking away from the conventional styles found in Salvadoran hip hop.

 Six months after the release of Anarquia Club Social, the music label Istmo Music chose the album and the group to launch its new division, Istmo Urban, and signed Pescozada into a co-marketing deal for promoting the album worldwide, mostly through internet digital distribution sites such as iTunes, Amazon.com, Walmart.com, Virgin, Rhapsody, MySpace Music, Napster, Zune (Microsoft) and AOL.

 The album features two successful singles: "In tha place (feat.
 Salaya)" and "Anarquia".
 The last mentioned song has raised controversy amongst media outlets in El Salvador, mainly for the use of Salvadoran President Antonio Saca's voice as part of the lyrical content.
 The song has raised questions regarding freedom of expression in El Salvador, which traditionally has been easily silenced in the small Central American nation.
 "Anarquia" found a handful of left-wing radio stations willing to air it since most mainstream radio stations have allegedly censored the song.

 Other claims to fame

-Pescozada is also famous for its worldwide collaborations with producers including Smoothcut, March the 5th, Sean T, and DJ Moon.
-They are currently feuding with a reggaeton group called Heavy Clan from San Miguel and released a diss track called "Relaciones Diplomaticas" featuring Santos.

 Debil Estar has made a solo EP called "Debildades", released on August 6, 2006, featuring 11 tracks that can be downloaded for free from the group's website.
 He also has a radio hip-hop show in Salvadoran radio station YXY 105.7 FM every Tuesday 7-9 PM (Central American Standard Time|-6 GTM), which can also be heard through the internet on the radio station's website.